Establishing Private Connect with Exoscale

 How many MAC addresses can I use to send traffic over Private Connect?

 Your routers can send packets originating from a maximum of 3 MAC addresses.
-Using more MAC addresses will cause connectivity issues.
+If you use more MAC addresses, it will cause connectivity issues.

 Can I use a switch instead of a router on my end?